 Technical jargon

-Technical jargon means the words and the sentences which are used by the specialists and may be clear to everyone.
-This will reduce the speed of flow of the message because receiver first needs to understand the meaning of the words and also leads to ineffective communication.
+Technical jargon means the words and sentences which are used by the specialists and may be clear to everyone.
+This will reduce the speed of flow of the message because the receiver first needs to understand the meaning of the words which also leads to ineffective communication.

-Many a times, we express through gestures.
+Many times, we express ourselves through gestures.
 The gestures should match exactly with what we wanted to say.
-When a person wants to say YES, then he or she will move his or her head in vertical direction i.e. up and down.
-When the body language does not match with the message then it will be wrongly interpreted by the receiver.
+When a person wants to say YES, then he or she will move his or her head in a vertical direction i.e. up and down.
+When the body language does not match the message then it will be wrongly interpreted by the receiver.

 Organizational barriers